|Title:||Aldgate Public Realm, London, UK|

 |Client:||City of London|

-The centrepiece of the scheme is a large public space uniting two heritage listed buildings: Sir John Cass's Foundation Primary School and the St Botolph without Aldgate Church.
-The main square will offer a vibrant destination space for the people who live and work in the City.
-The space is centred around a new pavilion, which will become a central meeting point, and a large lawn with seating opportunities and water features, which will ensure the space is used all year round.
+The busy roads have been replaced with pedestrian-friendly streets and a central main square where people can convene, relax and socialise.
+The square is the centrepiece of the scheme and unites two heritage-listed buildings: Sir John Cass's Foundation Primary School and the St Botolph without Aldgate Church.
+The square is centred around a new pavilion, which will become a central meeting point, and comprises a large lawn with seating opportunities and a water feature, which will ensure the space is used all year round.